Category Archives: Disney

 The Banks family resides in London, England, the foursome consists of George and Winifred Banks, along with children Jane and Michael.
 They live a comfortable and happy upper-middle-class existence.

 When their nanny quits after the children run away to chase a kite, the panicked George requests a stern, no-nonsense nanny, while the children (now returned home) desire a kind, sweet one.
-Through the marvel of magic, a young nanny (Julie Andrews) descends from the sky using her umbrella.
+Through magic, a young nanny (Julie Andrews) descends from the sky using her umbrella.

 Mary Poppins teaches the children to enjoy chores through tunes with the help of a kindly chimney sweep, Bert (Dick Van Dyke).